mishushakov/llm-scraper/README.md

 LLM Scraper is a TypeScript library that allows you to extract structured data from **any** webpage using LLMs.

+> [!IMPORTANT]
+> [Code-generation](#code-generation) is now supported in LLM Scraper.

 > [!TIP]
 > Under the hood, it uses function calling to convert pages to structured data.
-You can find more about this approach [here](https://til.simonwillison.net/gpt3/openai-python-functions-data-extraction)
+You can find more about this approach [here](https://til.simonwillison.net/gpt3/openai-python-functions-data-extraction).

 ### Features